Caspeerrr/PonderNet/README.md

 All the hyperparameters are configured in `config.py`.

 ### Dataset
-To choose a different dataset instead of `CIFAR10`, make sure to eidt the dataset name in `run_extrapolation.py`, and to choose the correct input size depending on the image size in `pondernet.py`.
+To choose a different dataset instead of `CIFAR10`, make sure to edit the dataset name in `run_extrapolation.py`, and to choose the correct input size depending on the image size in `pondernet.py`.
-# Citation
+## Citation
 If you use this code to produce results for your scientific publication, or if you share a copy or fork, please cite us in the following way:

 ```